 Butter, to grease the pans

 Preheat the oven to 400F.
 In a small saucepan, add the figs, brown sugar, vinegar, and a dash of salt and pepper; cook on medium-low heat for 6-8 minutes or the fig sauce until thickened.
 Cut the pastry into 24 equal pieces (there’s no need to roll it out).
 Lightly grease two baking pans with butter and arrange the pastry on the pans about 1” apart.
-Top each pastry with a small amount of cheese, ½ tsp of fig sauce, and a sprinkle of slivered almonds.
+Top each pastry with a small amount of cheese, ½ teaspoon of fig sauce, and a sprinkle of slivered almonds.
 Bake for 14 minutes (or until the pastry is light golden brown), rotating the pans after 7 minutes.